pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

 ```
 Copy that and save it for later.

-Now go to the database and select rules.
+Now go to the database and select **rules**.
 Firebase by default requires you to be authenticated.
 We are going to change that so anyone can access our app, and we add authentication later.
 This way we can get our core functionality done without having to type a username and password everytime we run.
 Remember this will be changed in a later part.

-Change your rules to this and publish them:
+Publish your adjusted rules using the following command:
 ```
 {
   "rules": {